FilipRuman/4Form/README.md

 # 🧱Architecture of the project
 ![image](https://github.com/user-attachments/assets/4a18132c-e328-4e19-8c4c-8e0ca543fa62)
 this project is split into 2 parts.
-I've done this because [btleplug](https://github.com/deviceplug/btleplug) is the only bluetooth library that worked for me and is multiplatform. it also splits project into 2 parts nicley.
+I've done this because [btleplug](https://github.com/deviceplug/btleplug) is the only bluetooth library that worked for me and is multiplatform. it also splits project into 2 parts nicely.
 ### [Rust](https://github.com/FilipRuman/4Form-BluetoothHandler)
  it's responsible for interacting with devices thru Bluetooth low energy with [btleplug](https://github.com/deviceplug/btleplug). sends data and collects inputs thru TCP.
 ### Godot \ C#